-USC maintains a strong commitment to financial aid for undergraduate students: We have increased our financial aid funding so that we may continue to meet each student’s demonstrated need.
+USC maintains a strong investment in financial aid for undergraduate students: We continue to increase financial aid funding so that we may maintain our commitment to meet each student’s demonstrated need.

-Among the 2018 entering first-year class, nearly two-thirds received some form of financial assistance, with approximately 23 percent receiving a USC merit-based scholarship.
+Among the 2020 entering first-year class, two-thirds received some form of financial assistance, with approximately 21 percent receiving a USC merit-based scholarship.

-USC enrolls more than 4,300 low-income undergraduate students (as defined by Pell Grant eligibility) more than most private research universities.
-In fall 2018, 21 percent of enrolled undergraduates received Pell Grants.
+USC enrolls approximately 4,100 low-income undergraduate students (as defined by Pell Grant eligibility) more than most private research universities.
+In fall 2020, 21 percent of enrolled undergraduates received Pell Grants.
 Most importantly, low-income and under-represented minority students at USC graduate at rates comparable to the overall undergraduate population.

 To receive an estimate of your financial aid eligibility, visit the USC Net Price Calculator.

 All applicants to USC can apply for financial aid if they: